zoghal/cakephp-entity/README.markdown

     Hello, my name is {$post.author.name|h}.

-Array access introduces two important feature:
+Array access introduces two important features:

-- access control for security.
+- Access control for security
-- cache for performance.
+- Cache for performance

 ### For more information